PawelGorny/WifSolverCuda/README.md

 Performance
 -----------
 One's must modify number of blocks and number of threads in each block to find the ones which are the best for his card.
 Number of test performed by each thread also could have impact of global performance/latency.
-Example: RTX3060 (-b 224 -t 512 -s 3364) checks around 1000Mkey/s.
-Example above extended to 7 missing characters was solved in 12 minutes (starting key: 80c59cb0997ad73f7bf8621b1955caf80b304ded0a48e5b8f28c31b30a90d68ffcabd9b283).
+Example: RTX3060 (-b 224 -t 512 -s 3364) checks around 1000Mkey/s for uncompressed address and around 2100 MKey/s for compressed address.
+Example above extended to 7 missing characters was solved in 12 minutes (uncompressed starting key: 80c59cb0997ad73f7bf8621b1955caf80b304ded0a48e5b8f28c31b30a90d68ffcabd9b283).

 TODO
 ----
 * code cleaning, review of hash functions
 * build configuration for Linux
-* support for compressed address
-* solver for missing characters at the right side (with expected checksum)
+* solver for missing characters at the left side (with a known expected checksum)
-* predefined step (using list of possible characters)
+* predefined custom step (using list of possible characters)
 * reading configuration from file